CCTV-1: High-definition

 CCTV-1 HD is a simulcast network version of CCTV-1 in high-definition.
 All standard-definition content is upscaled to high-definition output.
 The rest of the programming hours consist of mainly upscaled resolution CCTV-1 simulcast.
 The horizontal resolution was increased to 1920 pixels.
 CCTV-1 HD was created specifically for the 2008 Summer Olympics and the 2008 Summer Paralympics at the Beijing National Stadium.
 For the duration of the 2012 Summer Olympics broadcasting was increased to 24 hours a day to provide extra coverage of the Summer Olympic Games events.

 Hong Kong and Macau version

 A re-compiled edition of CCTV-1 started broadcasting in Hong Kong and Macau on 1 March 2011, and relaunched on digital terrestrial television on 29 May 2017.
+On 21 December 2016, the channel was included in the list of basic channels for Macanese households, on DTT LCN 71.

 Due to copyright and law restrictions, commercial advertisements, some television dramas, and some entertainment shows are not aired on CCTV-1 Hong Kong and Macau versions.